-For example, if the said company invested $80,000 into an extension of its premises and it takes them 5 years to get back that $80,000, the payback period is 5 years.
-Investments with lower payback periods are preferred to those with higher payback periods as you recover your money faster.
+For example, if the said company invested $80,000 into an extension of its premises and it takes them five years to get back that $80,000, the payback period is 5 years.
+As you recover your money faster, investments with lower payback periods are preferred to those with higher payback periods.

 Businesses do not want their capital invested in limited-liquidity capital assets.
 The longer funds are unavailable, the less opportunity a business has to utilise them for other growth-related activities.
 This extended duration is also problematic because it creates a riskier chance.
 Therefore, a corporation would prefer to receive its money as promptly as feasible.
 When making capital budget decisions, one approach to emphasise this is to examine the payback period.
 The payback approach is limited since it only analyses the time required to recoup an investment based on predicted annual cash flows and does not account for the time value of money.

 The payback period is computed based on whether annual cash flows are even or uneven.
 Cash flow is the amount of money that enters or leaves a firm as a result of its operations.
 A cash inflow may consist of money received or cost savings from capital expenditure.
 A cash outflow may consist of money paid or increased capital investment costs.
 Cash flow estimates the company’s ability to pay the long-term debt, its liquidity, and its growth potential.
 Cash flows are reflected on the cash flow statement.
 Cash flows and nett income are distinct.
 On the income statement, the nett income will represent all firm operations affecting revenues and expenses, regardless of the occurrence of a cash transaction.

 Calculating the payback period is simply dividing the investment cost by the annual cash flow.
 However, there is a more accurate (and slightly more complicated) way of calculating this as well: